ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 Disconnect-NsxServer
 ```

-After the VM has started, connect to the VM by using the web console or remote console and complete the following installation steps, by using the [Graphical install](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-getting-started#sect-graphical-installation){:external} if needed:
+After the VM starts, connect to the VM by using the web console or remote console and complete the following installation steps, by using the [Graphical install](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-getting-started#sect-graphical-installation){:external} if needed.
 * Select the required language.
 * Set the date and time.
 * Configure the network and hostname.